 The only “vegetables” or non-meat food sources are things that are “fortified” like packaged cereals etc… so be away that this is a nutrient that supplementing may be important for if you ware on a strictly vegan diet.

-Vitamin B 12 is a water-soluble vitamin and is absorbed by the intestinal walls.
+Vitamin B12 is a water-soluble vitamin and is absorbed by the intestinal walls.
 It is not very well digested through the stomach therefore the best way to take your vitamin B12 is in a liquid or dissolvable tablet under the tongue.
-That way the vitamin goes directly into the bloodstream.
+That way it goes directly into the bloodstream.

 Vitamin B12 is a nutrient that plays many essential roles in your body.
 The RDI for vitamin B12 ranges from 2.4 mcg for adults to 2.8 mcg for breastfeeding women.
 Most people meet these needs through diet alone, but older adults, people on strict plant-based diets, and those with digestive disorders may benefit from supplements, though dosages vary based on individual needs.